n8han/dispatch-twine/README.markdown

 And you're streaming.
 (Tell your friends to tweet something, maybe.)
 There is not a graceful way to exit currently (forks welcome), so just ctrl+c to blow out of twine and sbt if you're done.

 You can also pass in a tweet to post it.

+   > run "Hey u guys I finally fixed up Dispatch's Twine example: https://github.com/n8han/dispatch-twine"

-The End.
+Not The End.

 [2]: http://code.google.com/p/simple-build-tool/